shopware/docs/guides/plugins/plugins/administration/customizing-components.md

 - Uses Composition API syntax and reactive primitives of Vue 3 instead of Vue 2 options API.
 - Extensions are applied using function composition rather than option merging.
-- Provides more granular control over what parts of a component can be extended.
+- Provides more granular control over what parts of a component can be overridden.
 - Only overrides are possible.
 Extending a component is not supported anymore.
 This can be done natively with the Composition API.

 ### Using TypeScript

 To take full advantage of the Composition API extension system, it is recommended to use TypeScript.
 This will provide better type safety and autocompletion in your IDE and prevent common errors.

 For adding type safety to props you need to import the type of the component you want to override and use it in the `overrideComponentSetup` function as a generic type: `<typeof _InternalTestComponent>`.
-The types for the `previousState` are automatically inferred from the component you are extending by using the correct component name.
+The types for the `previousState` are automatically inferred from the component you are overriding by using the correct component name.

 ```typescript
 import _InternalTestComponent from 'src/the/path/to/the/exported/component';